 In this, Fr.
 George Rutler compares Eliot to John the Bapist, the greatest of the prophets by being the last of them.
 Eliot became the prophet whose poetry ended the stiflingly self-conscious modernist era.

 But Rutler wants us to know the rest of the story.
 He offers a withering condemnation of the college professors who left him with the impression that Eliot “had been cut from the same cloth as the French existentialists.”

 Writing the introduction to Thomas Howard’s Dove Descending: A Journey into T.S.
 Eliot’s Four Quartets, Rutler asserts:

 What they taught about Eliot was equivalent to saying that Saul of Tarsus was a driven man who had roughed up the first Christians, without mentioning his Damascus Road and consequent epistles.

-Having experienced conversion and confirmation into the Anglican Church, Eliot increasingly offered Anglo-Catholic imagery poetry of heartfelt spiritual concern.
+Having experienced conversion and confirmation into the Anglican Church, Eliot increasingly offered Anglo-Catholic imagery in poetry of heartfelt spiritual desire.
 Ash Wednesday (1930) is the first long poem published after Eliot’s conversion.